 DIY Toolkit for Public Ed Advocacy

 Prepare to advocate for public education in our region and statewide.
 You can start with the “how-to” of advocacy tips presented at the Advocacy 101 workshop December 2019 by Albany lobbying firm, Ostroff Associates.
+See an overview of Making Public Ed Advocacy Work.
 Then look at how best to advocate for public education in NYS in 2021:

 First, learn about the issues…

 Statewide Education Perspective: